grnet/archipelago/docs/design/design_entities.rst

 * the ``mapper`` peer

 The core stands in the middle in the Archipelago topology.
-It talks to the upper layers (cloud platform) through the north bound and to the lower layers (actual storage) through the south bound.
+It talks to the upper layers (cloud platform) through the northbound interface and to the lower layers (actual storage) through the southbound interface.

 Southbound interface
 --------------------